Soumyajit2000-web/Download_Simulator/README.md

 ## Notes
 - For the 'File Size' I only programmed 3 units (KB, MB, GB) because I didn't want to overcomplicate stuffs.
 - For the 'Data Transfer Rate' I programmed only 3 units (Kbps, Mbps, Gbps) for the same reason and also they are the most used units.
+- The Simulation Remaining Time and the progress bar are not accurate.
+The values are rounded-up to minimize the errors.
+- Don't compare the simulation with a real world sinerio because in this simulation the data speed is taken constant which is not true in real world.
 - Clicking the 'start simulation' button while a simulation is running causes another instance to run resulting in weird issues.
 (BUG) (Solved)